gsinghjay/zodiac-engine/memory-bank/activeContext.md

 ## Important Patterns & Preferences

+- **SVG Conversion**: Use CairoSVG for primary conversion and Pillow for additional formats like JPEG when needed.
+- **CSS Variable Handling**: Use regex-based preprocessing to handle modern CSS features that might not be supported by conversion libraries.
+- **Download Experience**: Provide multiple download formats with proper content types and meaningful filenames.
 - **Bootstrap Integration**: Use Bootstrap classes for layout and components, with minimal custom CSS only for specific overrides.
 - **Responsive Design**: Ensure all pages work well on various device sizes using Bootstrap's grid system and responsive utilities.
 - **Page Structure**: Maintain a consistent structure across pages with proper heading hierarchy and navigation.